| Sign Up | Google+

-The gentlemen screaming below (no, not Texas Longhorns receiver Marquise Goodwin) is much more than a GIF: He's Stephen Roberts, a Marine gunnery sergeant and veteran of the Iraq War, as well as the Assistant Marine Officer Instructor for the NROTC program at Ole Miss.
-The 34-year-old native of Valdosta, Ga., has been a Marine for 16 years, three times winning the "Gung Ho" award for enthusiasm.
+The gentlemen screaming below (no, not Texas Longhorns receiver Marquise Goodwin) is much more than a GIF.
+He's Stephen Roberts, a Marine gunnery sergeant and veteran of the Iraq War, as well as the Assistant Marine Officer Instructor for the NROTC program at Ole Miss.

-Roberts earned quick Internet fame in the second quarter of Texas's eventual 66-31 blowout of Ole Miss as Goodwin broke free for a 69-yard touchdown run to put the 'Horns up 17-7.
+Roberts earned quick Internet fame in the second quarter of Texas's 66-31 blowout of Ole Miss as Goodwin broke free for a 69-yard touchdown run to put the 'Horns up 17-7.
 He met Roberts, who oversees the color guard at each Rebels home game.
-ESPN cameras picked up Roberts angrily objecting to something Goodwin did in the process of scoring a touchdown.
+ESPN cameras picked up Roberts objecting to something Goodwin did in the process of scoring a touchdown.

 "It was instant," Roberts says.
-"By the time I got home my phone died from calls and texts, and now it's all over my Facebook."
+"By the time I got home, my phone died from calls and texts, and now it's all over my Facebook."

 Conjecture mounted quickly.
-Most fans and viewers assumed Goodwin attempted to salute Roberts, who as a "Gunny" would strongly object to such a gesture (explained by resident SB Nation USMC advisor Matt Ufford here).
-Instead, Roberts says that Goodwin attempted something far more foolish:
+Most fans and viewers assumed Goodwin attempted to salute Roberts, who, as a "Gunny," would strongly object to such a gesture (explained by resident SB Nation USMC advisor Matt Ufford here).
+Instead, Roberts says that Goodwin attempted something far more foolish.

 "As he ran toward me, I could see him start to make the 'shhhhh' motion holding his hand up.
 I knew behind me was the Texas fan section, and he was staring straight ahead.
 So I'm thinking, well, I know he’s not 'shhhh-ing' his own people."